Eddie-DZR/Decentralizer/README.md

 # Decentralizer

-An Open‑Source project — more information coming soon.
+An Open source project — more information coming soon.